marvinkome/marvinkome/README.md

 ### Hi there 👋

-I'm Marvin Kome, and I try to make things out of 1s and 0s
+I'm Marvin Kome, and I try to make cool stuff out of 1s and 0s

 - 📫 How to reach me: marvinkome@gmail.com